ChristChurchMayfair/ccm_jekyll_site/_about_us/serving_our_city.md

 image_alignment_classes:
   - centre
 ---
-In Matthew’s Gospel Jesus tells us to “go and make disciples of all nations” (28:19).
+In Matthew’s Gospel Jesus tells us to “*go and make disciples of all nations*” (28:19).

 At CCM we take this command seriously.
 We understand that there are many people in London who will never hear about Jesus unless we go out and tell them.
 As a church we actively look for ways to share Jesus with people around us, wherever we are.